Complete Guide

 Tax Treatment

-• Generally allowed as deductible business expense
+• Generally qualified as deductible business expense

 Principal Repayment